 Groveland is a small town in Essex County (northeastern Massachusetts), bounded by the Merrimack River to the north, Haverhill to the north and west, Boxford to the southwest, Georgetown to the south, Newbury to the southeast, and West Newbury to the east.
-The Town has two major roads, Route 97, which connects Elm Square to the center of Georgetown and eventually to I-95 and Route 113, which connects Elm Square to Haverhill and West Newbury, and eventually to I-495.
+The Town has two major roads, Route 97, which connects Elm Square to the center of Georgetown, and eventually to I-95, and Route 113, which connects Elm Square to Haverhill and West Newbury, and eventually to I-495.

 Groveland was incorporated in 1850 after being part of Rowley and then Boxford.
 Much of its industrial history (shoes and textiles) is no longer visible; the Town demolished most of the mill buildings except the last standing one at 46 Washington Street.
 The vacant Valley Screw building at 64 Washington Street is another of the few reminders of this history; its status as a Superfund site a reminder of the environmental impact of the more noxious industrial uses of the 19th and 20th centuries.
 Remaining industrial uses are located in the Industrial Zoning District to the west of Route 97.
+Most commercial uses are concentrated in Elm Square, Route 113, Route 97, and portions of Washington Street.
+Groveland's largest employer is A.W.
+Chesterton Company; the company's headquarters are located on Salem Street.
+Home-based businesses are scattered throughout town.
+Most commercial uses serve the local market; there are a few regional draws, such as the Groveland Fairways Event Center and the network of wildlife management areas.
+This reflects Groveland's proximity to Haverhill and its development, over time, as a primarily residential community.